 Aquarius

 Aquarius is another large constellation with stars that aren’t very bright.
-During different months of the year it is visible from either the Southern or the Northern hemispheres.
+It is visible from the Southern or the Northern hemispheres during other months of the year.
 The myth related to the constellation Aquarius is about a man named Ganymede who lived on Earth.
-Ganymede was very handsome and the king of the Gods, Zeus, noticed him.
-Zeus sent his messenger down to earth to tell Ganymede to come to Mount Olympus, where the gods lived, and serve the gods by bringing them water.
+Ganymede was very handsome, and the king of the Gods, Zeus, noticed him.
+Zeus sent his messenger down to Earth to tell Ganymede to come to Mount Olympus, where the gods lived, and serve the gods by bringing them water.
 Ganymede obeyed.
 Zeus thanked Ganymede for his service by putting a constellation of him in the sky.
-Aquarius means “water carrier”.
+Aquarius means „water carrier“.
 This constellation shows Ganymede kneeling in the sky, pouring water out of a pitcher.

 Ursa Major

-Ursa Major means “great bear”.
-You have probably heard of a smaller section of it, called “the big dipper”.
-The big dipper is a group of stars inside Ursa Major.
+Ursa Major means „great bear“.
+You have probably heard of a smaller section called „the big dipper“.
+A big dipper is a group of stars inside Ursa Major.
 It makes up part of the back half of the bear as well as its tail.
-The big dipper is not actually a constellation as some people think.
-It is called an asterism, which is a group of stars that are smaller than a constellation or are part of a constellation.
+The big dipper is not a constellation, as some people think.
+It is called an asterism, a group of stars smaller than a constellation or part of a constellation.
 The story of the Great bear is that Zeus turned a beautiful woman named Calisto into a bear to hide her from his wife.

 Ursa Minor